rhel-labs/learn-katacoda/sql-server-ansible/intro.md

 # Concepts included in this scenario:
 * Verify whether ansible is installed on the system
-* Downloading an ansible playbook to run on the system
+* Downloading the ansible role for SQL Server from ansible galaxy
 * Viewing and editing the ansible playbook
 * Running the playbook to install and configure Microsoft SQL Server on RHEL
 * Login to SQL Server using the setup credentials